Darklore Manor

-Musical style
+Musical style & story

 The music on Darklore Manor consists of piano, violin, pipe organ, harpsichord, with vocal choirs and brief ghostly narrations that invite the listener to "embark on a musical journey throughout the haunted halls of a Victorian mansion".
 The accompanying booklet features a history about the Darklore family and their "stark and grim abode" of which its "former splendor was lost to the ravages of time" and where "spirits of the dead do not rest easy."

-This album was inspired by a real-life haunted house located near Salem, Massachusetts, an old Victorian mansion built in 1889.
+The album was inspired by a real-life haunted house located near Salem, Massachusetts, an old Victorian mansion built in 1889.
 According to local legend, a curse befell the Darklore family, resulting in many mysterious deaths.
 Then in 1941, the last of the bloodline, Damon Darklore, his wife Elizabeth, and their daughter Belladonna disappeared without any explanation.

 Over the years, the abandoned Darklore Manor became a local haunt, something to scare kids on Halloween and a place for daring teenagers to hang out.
 In 1968, three teens disappeared after holding a seance there on Halloween.
 The old manor finally burned to the ground in 1971.

 Darklore Manor has inspired others to create haunted houses using the music and storyline as the basis for their Halloween attractions, including the Busch Gardens "Howl-O-Scream" theme park in Tampa, Florida, which features a haunted wedding with Darklore Manor as the setting and atmosphere.

-Expanding upon the haunted house story created for this album's liner notes, Joseph Vargo wrote a novella entitled "The Legend of Darklore Manor."
-It appears among 12 other short horror stories in the book The Legend of Darklore Manor and Other Tales of Terror..
+Expanding upon the haunted house story created for the album's liner notes, Joseph Vargo later wrote a novella entitled "The Legend of Darklore Manor."
+It appears among 12 other short horror stories in the book The Legend of Darklore Manor and Other Tales of Terror.